eviedoherty/PGC_SCZ_Cognition_Protocol/README.md

-This repository holds the code for deriving the general cognitive ability factor i.e. 'g', and the protocol for the genetic analysis for the PGC SCZ Working Group Cognition Subgroup project "Exploring the Genetic Underpinnings of Cognition in Schizophrenia Case-only Samples:
+This repository holds the code for deriving the general cognitive ability factor i.e. 'g', and the genetic analysis protocol for the PGC SCZ Working Group Cognition Subgroup project "Exploring the Genetic Underpinnings of Cognition in Schizophrenia Case-only Samples:
 A Meta-Analytic Approach"